Alwalid-Abushanab/StackOverFlow2023SurveyAnalysis/README.md

 # Project Motivation
 For this project, I was interested in using Stack Overflow survey results from 2023 to better understand:
-  1. what is the highest paying industry
+  1. what are the most and least common ways to learn how to code in each age group?
-  2. which countries have the highest full-time employment and which have the least.
+  2. what are the most used platforms to learn how to code
-  3. what are the most and least common ways used by respondents to learn how to code
+  3. can we predict DevType?

 # File Descriptions
 there is one notebook available to show the work done to answer the above questions.